Reviewing Viemed Healthcare (VMD) and Its Competitors

 |2.46

-Viemed Healthcare presently has a consensus price target of $12.50, suggesting a potential upside of 66.44%.
-As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 7.02%.
-Given Viemed Healthcare’s stronger consensus rating and higher probable upside, analysts plainly believe Viemed Healthcare is more favorable than its rivals.
+Viemed Healthcare presently has a consensus price target of $12.50, suggesting a potential upside of 65.13%.
+As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 5.99%.
+Given Viemed Healthcare’s stronger consensus rating and higher possible upside, analysts clearly believe Viemed Healthcare is more favorable than its peers.

 Summary

-Viemed Healthcare beats its rivals on 7 of the 13 factors compared.
+Viemed Healthcare beats its peers on 7 of the 13 factors compared.

 Viemed Healthcare Company Profile